afps-spec

 AFPS does not define prompt templating, state persistence, scheduling, or transport semantics.
 Those concerns are out of scope.

-AFPS v1.0 does not impose manifest-level defaults for either field.
-If a consumer chooses local defaults, it SHOULD document them separately from the manifest itself.
+AFPS v1.0 does not impose a manifest-level default for this field.
+If a consumer chooses a local default, it SHOULD document it separately from the manifest itself.

 7. Provider Authentication